bluesky-social/social-app/docs/build.md

 ## App Build

-- Set up your environment [using the react native instructions](https://reactnative.dev/docs/environment-setup).
+- Set up your environment [using the expo instructions](https://docs.expo.dev/guides/local-app-development/).
+  - make sure that the JAVA_HOME points to the zulu-17 directory in your `.zshrc` or `.bashrc` file: `export JAVA_HOME=/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home`.
+DO NOT use another JDK or you will encounter build errors.
 - If you're running macOS, make sure you are running the correct versions of Ruby and Cocoapods:
   - Check if you've installed Cocoapods through `homebrew`.
 If you have, remove it:
     - `brew info cocoapods`